Nav

 D.C.
 Turner © I.E.T. / I.E.A.P.

 To reach an even wider audience, I.E.A.P. works closely with well-known television and radio stations as well as the press.
 Through this intensive co-operation, people from Japan to the USA are informed about latest research results and issues concerning human-animal interactions.
-Interviews and programs with Dr. Turner have e.g. appeared in: the New York Times, Neue Zürcher Zeitung, Frankfurter Allgemeine, Journal de Genève, Oggi natura, and on SFDRS, ORF, RTL, SAT 1 and BBC.
+Interviews and programs with Dr. Turner have e.g. appeared in: the New York Times, Neue Zürcher Zeitung, Frankfurter Allgemeine, Journal de Genève, Oggi natura, and on SFDRS, ZDF, ORF, RTL, SAT 1 and BBC.

 back to top